U.S. says China has placed mobile artillery on reclaimed island

 SINGAPORE The United States said on Friday that China had placed mobile artillery weapons systems on a reclaimed island in the disputed South China Sea, a development that Republican Sen. John McCain called "disturbing and escalatory."

-Brent Colburn, a Pentagon spokesman traveling with Defense Secretary Ash Carter, said the United States was aware of the weapons.
+Brent Colburn, a Pentagon spokesman travelling with Defense Secretary Ash Carter, said the United States was aware of the weapons.

 McCain, chairman of the Senate's Armed Services Committee, said the move would escalate tensions but not lead to conflict.